richwednesday/boombot-boilerplate/README.md

 │   ├── boombot.js
 │   ├── user.js # User model, define your own containers for state
 │   └── user_store.js # in-memory storage for users
-├── commands # everything in this folder will become
-             # methods for Dispatch classes
-│   ├── commands.js # require all your commands here
+├── commands # everything in this folder will become methods for Dispatch files │   ├── commands.js # require all your commands here
 │   ├── contribute.js
 │   └── feedback.js